logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 269: Given a string representing Domino forces, Determine the orientation of each tile after the dominoes stop falling
 - Q 270: Solve a graph problem to calculate the total amount of time needed for a message to spread from Node 0 to cover all nodes in the graph
 - Q 271: Given a sorted list of integers of length N, determine if an element x is in the list without performing any multiplication, division, or bit-shift operations
+- Q 272: Write a function, throw_dice(N, faces, total), that determines how many ways it is possible to throw N dice with some number of faces each to get a specific total.